mre/endler.dev/content/2023/cursed-rust/index.md

-After a complaint and a reevaluation, the student offered various physics-based solutions, ranging from dropping the barometer and calculating the building’s height using the time of fall, to using it as a pendulum or measuring atmospheric pressure difference between the roof and the ground.
-He even humorously suggested simply asking the caretaker in exchange for the barometer.
+After a complaint and a reevaluation, the student offered various physics-based solutions, ranging from dropping the barometer and calculating the building’s height using the time of fall, to using the proportion between the lengths of the building's shadow and that of the barometer to calculate the building's height from the height of the barometer.
+He even humorously suggested simply asking the caretaker in exchange for the barometer. to using it as a pendulum or measuring atmospheric pressure difference between the roof and the ground.

 The physicist, as the legend goes, was [Niels Bohr](https://en.wikipedia.org/wiki/Niels_Bohr), who went on to receive a Nobel Prize in 1922.
 This story is also known as the